Fresh Food and Good Dirt During Early Growth

 [ii] Johns Hopkins University Bloomberg School of Public Health.
 “Too much folate in pregnant women increases risk for autism, study suggests: Researchers say that while folate deficiency is bad for developing fetus, excessive amounts could also be harmful.”
 ScienceDaily.
 ScienceDaily, 11 May 2016.

 [iii] Nodtvedt A et al. “A case-control study of risk factors for canine atopic dermatitis among boxer, bull terrier and West Highland white terrier dogs in Sweden.”
 Veterinary Dermatology.
 2007 Oct;18(5) 309-315.
-The study data showed that the odds of the puppies developing skin allergies were twice as high among the offspring from bitches that ate only commercial foods.
+The study data showed that the odds of the puppies developing skin allergies were twice as high among the offspring from mothers that ate only commercial foods.

 Steve Brown is a dog food formulator, researcher, and author on canine nutrition.
 Developer of the first AAFCO-compliant raw dog food, and one of the leading low-calorie training treats, Charlee Bear® Dog Treats.
 He is also the author of two books on canine nutrition (See Spot Live Longer, and Unlocking the Canine Ancestral Diet (Dogwise Publishing, 2010); and a 40-page booklet, See Spot Live Longer the ABC Way.